 The site design, layout and management are important in minimising the environmental impact of noise.
 The location of the stage, the orientation of the speakers, the type of sound system, the control of sound power levels, and the duration and timing of the entertainment can all be engineered to reduce the noise impact.
-Noise from other sources such as generators should also be controlled to minimise the effect on local residents and businesses.
-The noise control unit of the local authority may specify conditions and restrictions in a Notice under the Environmental Protection Agency Act 1992 in order to prevent persons in the neighbourhood of the event being unreasonably disturbed by noise.
-This Notice will have regard to the criteria in the Code of Practice on Environmental Noise Control at Concerts issued by The Noise Council (United Kingdom).
+The noise control unit of the local authority will specify conditions and restrictions in a Notice under the Environmental Protection Agency Act 1992 in order to prevent persons in the neighbourhood of the event being unreasonably disturbed by noise.
+This Notice will have regard to the criteria in the Code of Practice on Environmental Noise at Concerts issued by Croydon Borough Council (United Kingdom).